Hi! I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 Because I have a mathematician’s brain, quilting and I became fast friends.
 As a self-taught quilter, I love figuring out the seam allowances and cutting dimensions.
 In fact, it wasn’t until I started teaching at JoAnn Fabric that I learned quilt blocks had names!

 2017 was the year that changed everything.
 That year I decided to finally venture out on my own and focus on writing my own patterns.
 And, in September, I got the opportunity to take a life changing trip to Ireland with Craft Tours and our merry band of quilters.
-Traveling by myself (without my husband or old friends) I forced myself outside of comfort zone to meet new people, explore a new country and begin the journey of finding myself.
+Traveling by myself (without my husband or old friends) I forced myself outside of my comfort zone to meet new people, explore a new country and begin the journey of finding myself.

 I still remember the moment it happened.
 As I arrived at JFK Airport in New York to meet the group I’d be traveling with, the anxiety kicked in.
 So much so that I found myself hiding at the next terminal over watching the group from a safe distance trying to prevent myself from having a full blown panic attack right there in the airport.
 So, I do what I always do, I called my husband.